GRAND RAPIDS, Mich. – You will not see many better comebacks in a collegiate basketball game than this one.

 The Tommies came out of the locker room with the attitude of a team that was going to leave it all on the court, as the squad won the third frame, 18-10.
 The Jumbos built a trio of six-point leads during the first half of the third quarter, but back-to-back made free throws by sophomore center Hannah Spaulding gave the Tommies a 39-37 lead with 2:13 on the clock.

 Langer buried a pair of free throws with seven seconds left in the third, giving her team a 43-40 advantage going into the dramatic final period.
-St. Thomas opened the fourth quarter with a 10-1 run, as they tried to run away with the game, but it was the Jumbos' defense down the stretch that made the difference, as they forced the Tommies into contested shots late in the shot clock and turnovers.
+St. Thomas opened the fourth quarter with a 10-1 run, as it tried to run away with the game, but it was the Jumbos' defense down the stretch that made the difference, as they forced the Tommies into contested shots late in the shot clock and turnovers.

 Written by Trevor Wenners, Athletic Communications Intern